ELEVATE HELPS NAVIGATE THE OWI PROCESS

 Complete an assessment within 14 days of the court order, or 30 days after the Department of Transportation order

 Complete referrals as identified on your Driver Safety Plan

 If you are a Washington County resident, your first step is to contact Elevate to schedule your assessment .
 If you live outside of Washington County, please find the facility for your county here.
 Failure to complete an assessment will result in non-compliance, the consequence of which is suspension of driving privileges including occupational licenses.

-An assessment is an interview process designed to explore and address alcohol and/or other drug use behaviors.
-It is mandatory for every person convicted of operating a vehicle while under the influence.
-Addressing this issue now will avoid increased costs and penalties.
+An assessment is an interview process designed to explore and address alcohol and/or other drug use.
+It is mandatory for every person convicted of an operating a vehicle while under the influence (OWI).
+Most importantly, addressing this issue could eliminate a future offense.

 Any information obtained through an assessment is strictly confidential keeping with Federal Regulation (42 CFR, Part II).

 As part of the assessment process, a Driver Safety Plan (DSP) will be developed.
 This plan will:

 Reveal an understanding of drug and alcohol use

 Clients are encouraged to contact their referral agency in a timely manner.

 You will be charged an assessment fee.
 Specific fee rates will be shared when you call for your appointment.
 All fees must be paid in full to Elevate at your initial appointment.
 Cash, money order and credit or debit cards may be used for payment.
 Personal checks are not accepted.